 The Story of Davis Ridge

-In the story I wrote about Davis Ridge, I focused especially on Proctor Davis’s father, Sutton Davis.
+In the story I wrote about Davis Ridge, I focused especially on Sutton Davis, about whom I found significantly more documentation.
 A master shipbuilder born into slavery, he built two sharpies, the Mary E. Reeves and the Shamrock, and fished them on Core Sound in the last half of the 19th century.

-I don’t know as much about his son Proctor as I would like to, however.
+I don’t know as much about his brother as I would like to, however.
 Documentation of the inhabitants of Davis Ridge is sparse, and Proctor Davis appears in relatively few historical documents.

 Davis Island is located at the north side of the mouth of Jarrett Bay, so that one side of the island is on the bay and the other side is on Core Sound.
 The closest town is Beaufort, N.C., 10 miles W/SW.

 Proctor Davis apparently stayed close to home.
 Some of the Davis Ridge men did not.
 Some were seamen and traveled far and wide, but no historical evidence indicates that he followed in their footsteps.

 In fact, he may not ever have gone any farther than Beaufort, which is the seat of Carteret County and formerly the capital of the state’s menhaden fishing industry.

 In the early 1900s, many of the Davis clan left Davis Ridge and worked on menhaden fishing boats that sailed out of Beaufort.
 They included the big menhaden companies’ first African American captains.

 According to Phyllis Holliday, her great-grandfather always stayed in and around Davis Ridge and died in or about 1904.

 I know very little else about Proctor Davis.
 I do know, however, that a Down East memoir, written more than a century ago, says that he lived for a time in a “rush camp” at Quinine Point, the northwest corner of Davis Ridge.